Loader gif

 What if I can’t avoid bumping into the next tax bracket when my income rises?

 Sometimes getting bumped into a higher tax bracket is inevitable.
 Just remember, all else being equal, you’re still better off making more money and paying a slightly higher tax on it than you would be making less.
-Don’t forget — the higher tax bracket only applies to your income that exceeds the last tax bracket limit.
+Don’t forget these are marginal tax rates — the higher tax bracket only applies to your earned income that exceeds the last tax bracket limit.

-To better understand how tax brackets work, check out How Tax Brackets Work.
+To better understand how tax brackets work, check out How Tax Brackets Work: Examples and Myth Busting.

 This article is for informational purposes only and not legal or financial advice.